 What temperature to set thermostat in winter?
-This has become a popular question from homeowners especially as soon as the subzero temperatures start to kick in and the heating systems have to be kick-started.
+It has become a popular question from homeowners, especially as soon as the subzero temperatures kick in.
+It means you need to kick-start the heating systems as well.

 We cannot lean on one specific temperature since energy usage and consumption levels might differ from one family to another.
 During winter, many families might experience endless fun thermostat wars.
-Most of the time, many furnace-owning families tend to disagree upon the specific temperature levels that should be set on the thermostat.
+Most of the time, many furnace-owning families tend to disagree with the specific temperature levels to set on the thermostat.

-This is because different individuals might find comfort in different temperature levels in the house.
-In this text, we are going to see the various recommended temperatures and thermostat settings that will be favorable to you during the cold months.
+It is because different individuals might find comfort in different temperature levels in the house.
+This article will discuss the recommended temperatures and thermostat settings for cold months.

-According to various researchers, 68 F is considered the recommendable magic temperature during the winter season.
+According to some research, 68 F is the recommendable magic temperature during the winter season.
 You can regulate the temperature levels of your furnace from your thermostat.
-You’re expected to drop the temperatures by a few degrees during nighttime to preserve some energy.
+It would be best to drop the temperatures by a few degrees during nighttime to preserve some energy.

-If you are apt to leave for a vacation or holiday, you might want to lower the temperatures as well to save on costs since you don’t really need to intensively heat up an empty house.
-However, the WHO (World Health Organization) advises adults to maintain the 64 degrees F since temperatures lower than this can result in respiratory complications.
+If you are apt to leave for a vacation or holiday, you might want to lower the temperatures to save on costs since you don’t need to heat an empty house.
+Yet, the WHO (World Health Organization) advises adults to maintain the 64 degrees F. It’s because low temperatures can result in respiratory complications.

 Internal Thermostat Adjustment

-Homeowners are advised to keep lowering their indoor temperatures after every week to help adapt to lower temperatures.
-This gives everybody at home a chance of getting used to slightly lower temperatures i.e. acclimation.
-We can combine this with wearing warm clothes like a jacket or sweater which will help everyone adjust easily to the new lower temperatures.
+As a homeowner, it would be helpful to keep lowering their indoor temperatures after every week to help adapt to lower temperatures.
+It gives everybody at home a chance of getting used to slightly lower temperatures, i.e. acclimation.
+We can combine this with wearing warm clothes like a jacket or sweater, which will help everyone adjust easily to the new lower temperatures.

 How Thermostat Placement Affects Heating

-Many furnaces or air conditioner owners might wonder why they could be shivering indoors regardless of setting the heater’s thermostat at 68F.
-Thermostat placement directly affects your heating system greatly.
-If you install your thermostat in a sunny or warm position, it’s probably going to give you a ‘ghost reading’ which is very misleading.
+Many furnaces owners might wonder why they shiver indoors regardless of setting the heater’s thermostat at 68F.
+Thermostat placement directly affects your heating system significantly.
+If you install your thermostat in a sunny or warm position, it will probably give you a ‘ghost reading,’ which is misleading.

-Therefore, we recommend you choose a central spot with an optimum temperature in the house to make proper readings and enhance efficiency as well.
-Try avoiding the spots outlined in the list below when installing your thermostat:
+Thus, we recommend you choose a central spot with an optimum temperature in the house to do proper readings and enhance efficiency.
+Try avoiding the areas outlined in the list below when installing your thermostat:

 - In kitchen